Jaws: The Revenge: Filming

 Universal had originally considered tasking Industrial Light & Magic to create a miniature free-swimming shark akin to the whale in Star Trek IV: The Voyage Home.
 The whale's designer suggested that the model could be easily converted into a shark, but its scale would be too problematic, and the proposal was aborted.

 Instead, Ted Rae, who had worked on Jaws 3-D, was commissioned to create a stop-motion shark for Jaws: The Revenge.
 When designing and sculpturing the models, Rae tried to strike a balance between matching the full-scale sharks built by Millar, and the live action footage.
-Rae criticised the full-scale models, saying they "looked like a concrete log with teeth... and doesn't look as good as the shark in the first film."
+Rae criticized the full-scale models, saying they "looked like a concrete log with teeth... and doesn't look as good as the shark in the first film."
 The animatronic puppets would subsequently appear in three or four shots in the completed film.
-Rae also constructed shark and miniature boat for the climatic sequences; however, Sargent didn't like Rae's footage, and took the models to Universal for completion there.
+Rae also constructed a shark and miniature boat for the climactic sequences; however, Sargent didn't like Rae's footage, and took the models to Universal for completion there.

 The film company returned to Universal to finish shooting on April 2.
 Additional underwater photography was completed in a water tank, measuring 50 ft by 100 ft across, and 17 ft in depth, in Universal Studio's Stage 27.
 Also, a replica of Nassau's Clifton Bay and its skyline was created on the man-made Falls Lake on the studio backlot.
 Principal photography was completed in Los Angeles on May 26.
 Millar's special effects team, however, remained in Nassau, completing second unit photography on June 4.

 Adverse weather conditions and problems with the mechanical sharks meant that the product was delayed and exceeded its $23 million budget.
 Despite this, the production was hurried in order to meet the July 1987 release date.
 According to associate producer and production manager Frank Baur during the sequel's filming, "This [Revenge] will be the fastest I have ever seen a major film planned and executed in all of my 35 years as a production manager."

-A television documentary, "Behind the Scenes with Jaws: The Revenge", was broadcast in the U.S. on July 10, 1987.
+A television documentary, Behind the Scenes with Jaws: The Revenge, was broadcast in the U.S. on July 10, 1987.
 Twenty-two minutes in length, it was written and directed by William Rus for Zaloom Mayfield Productions.